Ealenn/LarbinBot/README.md

 commands:
   - name: '!facebook' # Command to write
     random: true # Takes a random message from the list rather than following the order of the list
+    onlyMods: true # Only moderators can run this command
     messages:
       - 'My Facebook is https://facebook.com/example'
   - name: '!twitter'